shekharkadam/hello-world/README.md

 # hello-world
-#This is my first git repository and is it master branch
+#This is my personal git repository and it is master branch